 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline might not be required to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even if you’re just a little late, you might not be entitled to flight cancellation compensation.
+The airline might not have to compensate you if they can provide transportation to your destination, close to the original schedule.
+Even if you arrive shortly after the scheduled time, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from TAROM

-It’s essential to know how to request the compensation you’re eligible for under EU Regulation 261/2004.
-Here’s what you need to do:
+It’s crucial to be aware of how to claim the compensation you’re entitled to under EU Regulation 261/2004.
+Here’s how to do it:

-- Complete our form.
-You’ll need to provide details like your flight number, date, and the problem you faced.
+- Fill in this form.
+You’ll need to provide details like your flight number, date, and the issue you encountered.

 - Let our experts help you.
-Once you submit the form, our team will handle the rest.
-We know the EU laws thoroughly and will strive to obtain your rightful compensation.
-You only incur a fee if we win your case.
+Once you submit the form, our team will manage the process.
+We are well-versed in the EU laws comprehensively and will strive to get you your compensation.
+You only pay us if we win your case.

-Don’t forget that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
-No matter whether your flight was delayed due to operational issues or mechanical problems, if it was not caused by extraordinary circumstances including adverse weather conditions or air traffic control decisions, you are entitled to compensation.
+Keep in mind that you’re entitled as a passenger to claim compensation for a delayed or cancelled flight.
+No matter whether your flight was delayed due to operational issues or mechanical problems, if it was not caused by extraordinary circumstances including severe weather or air traffic control decisions, you are entitled to compensation.

 Which TAROM Flights are Covered by EU261?